How to Support Brain Health Naturally (Naturopathic Tips for Alzheimer’s Prevention)

-In recent years an American physician called Dr Dale Breseden has come to the forefront of those seeking a natural holistic approach to support cognition, brain health and to help protect against neurodegenerative diseases like Alzheimer’s disease.
-He has published several books showing how his own protocols have reversed Alzheimer’s.
+In recent years, an American physician called Dr Dale Bredesen has come to the forefront of those seeking a more natural, holistic approach to supporting cognition and brain health.

-Alzheimer’s disease is a degenerative brain disease that accounts for 60-80% of dementia cases.
-Whilst it is most common in the elderly, it should not be seen as a normal part of ageing [Alzheimer Society].
-Shockingly, the leading cause of death in the UK in 2022 was dementia and Alzheimer’s [ONS]
+Alzheimer’s disease is a degenerative brain condition that accounts for 60–80% of dementia cases.
+Whilst it is more common as we age, it should not be seen as a normal part of ageing.

 1. Omega-3